tutorgen/hpit_services/README.md

 `virtualenv -p python3.4 env`

-Where virtualenv is the binary for the compatible version of virtualenv, python3.4 is your python3.4 binary, and env is the directory that the virtual environment will live in.
+Where virtualenv is the binary for the compatible version of virtualenv, python3.4 is your Python 3.4 binary, and env is the directory that the virtual environment will live in.

 Next, activate the environment with the command `source env/bin/activate`.
 Your command prompt should now be prefixed with (env).